lbryio/lbry.com/content/bounty/app-i18n.md

 ---
 category: browser
-title: Internationalization of LBRY Browser
+title: Internationalization of LBRY App
 award: 2000
 status: available
 date: '2016-07-01'
 ---

-The LBRY browser is currently lacking support for internationalization.
+The LBRY App is currently lacking support for internationalization.

-To complete this bounty, [lbry-web-ui](https://github.com/lbryio/lbry-web-ui) must be modified as follows:
+To complete this bounty, [lbry-app](https://github.com/lbryio/lbry-app) must be modified as follows:

 - Add [gettext](https://en.wikipedia.org/wiki/Gettext) internationalization calls to the React app
 - Store selected language in the user settings